Eliav2/how-react-hooks-work/How React hooks works.md

 ```

 this is because effect hooks from the same type(here `useEffect`) are scheduled by React for the same phase and will be
-executed in the order of declaration, this is common mistake to think that useEffect with empty dependency array will
+executed in the order of declaration, this is a common mistake to think that useEffect with an empty dependency array will
-fire on mount and on a different phase from useEffect with no dependency array.
+fire on the mount and on a different phase from useEffect with no dependency array.

 [code sandbox](https://codesandbox.io/embed/github/Eliav2/how-react-hooks-work/tree/master/?expanddevtools=1&fontsize=14&hidenavigation=1&initialpath=basicreverse&module=%2Fsrc%2FexampleFiles%2FBasicReverse.jsx&theme=dark)